awsdocs/amazon-redshift-developer-guide/doc_source/c_best-practices-sort-key.md

 # Choose the Best Sort Key<a name="c_best-practices-sort-key"></a>

 Amazon Redshift stores your data on disk in sorted order according to the sort key\.
 The Amazon Redshift query optimizer uses sort order when it determines optimal query plans\.
+Some suggestions for best approach follow:
 + **If recent data is queried most frequently, specify the timestamp column as the leading column for the sort key\. **

   Queries are more efficient because they can skip entire blocks that fall outside the time range\.